3dem/relion-documents/source/Tutorial/Polish.rst

      This reduces noise in the reference, and thus lead to better orientation assignments and thus reconstructions.)

-and this option on the :guitab:`Optmisation` tab:
+and this option on the :guitab:`Optimisation` tab:

 :Use solvent-flattened FSCs?: Yes